Wayfinding Signage Design

 Human needs translated for the built environment

-In Abraham Maslow’s 1943 book A Theory of Human Motivation he outlines a number of needs that build on each other….physiological needs, food, water, warmth, rest, safety, love & belonging, esteem, and self actualization.
-These can be reinterpreted for the built environment in the form of “Certainty, Variety, and Delight”.
+In Abraham Maslow’s 1943 book A Theory of Human Motivation, he outlines a number of needs that build on each other….physiological needs, food, water, warmth, rest, safety, love and belonging, esteem, and self-actualization.
+These can be reinterpreted for the built environment in the form of “Certainty, Variety, and Delight.”
 These three key human needs are a guide to developing a suite of elements that people are drawn to instinctively because they satisfy basic human needs that are desired subconsciously.

 Certainty